xwmx/nb/README.md

 With `example.nb-plugin` installed, `nb` includes an `nb example` subcommand that prints "Hello, World!"

-For a full example, [`copy.nb-plugin`](plugins/copy.nb-plugin) provides copy / duplicate functionality and demonstrates many of the features available for creating new subcommands.
+For a full example, [`copy.nb-plugin`](plugins/copy.nb-plugin) adds copy / duplicate functionality to `nb` and demonstrates a variety of features available for creating new subcommands.

 You can install any plugin you create locally with
 `nb plugins install <path>`, and you can publish it on GitHub, GitLab, or